ALFA, ALABAMA FARMERS FEDERATION AWARD $11,000 TO MONROE COUNTY FARMER

 “We appreciate Mr. Saucer's efforts to help catch these criminals,” said Newby.
 “The thieves burglarized not only his farm, but also several others in the area.
 Metal theft causes thousands of dollars in damage to homes and businesses, and it can impact a farmer's livelihood by leaving important equipment inoperable.
 We hope this reward will encourage others to turn in metal thieves."

 Saucer's farm is now run by his son, Wesley, and his grandson, Scott Saucer.
 The elder Saucer, 80, spotted the thieves on an early Sunday morning in March of last year.

 "There were two of them trying to get their truck out of the ditch in the edge of the field," Willie Saucer said.
 "I knew something wasn't right, so I drove back to the house and told my wife, Nellie, to call the sheriff.
 I drove back up there, and they broke and ran."

-The field where the irrigation system was located is only a few hundred yards from the elder Saucer’s home.
-Monroe County Sheriff Tom Tate arrived minutes later and, after setting up a perimeter around the property with several deputies, called for help from the state prison in Atmore.
+The field where the irrigation system was located is only a few hundred yards from the elder Saucer's home.
+Monroe County Sheriff Tom Tate arrived minutes later and, after setting up a perimeter around the property with several deputies, he called for help from the state prison in Atmore.